iqm-finland/KQCircuits/docs/developer/standalone.rst

 Jupyter notebook usage
 ----------------------

-There is an example Jupyter notebook :git_url:`viewer.ipynb <notebooks/viewer.ipynb>` in the notebooks folder, which shows how to create and visualize KQCircuits elements with the standalone KLayout module.
+There is an example Jupyter notebook `KQCircuits-Examples/notebooks/viewer.ipynb <https://github.com/iqm-finland/KQCircuits-Examples/blob/main/notebooks/viewer.ipynb>`__ in the notebooks folder, which shows how to create and visualize KQCircuits elements with the standalone KLayout module.
 Run it like::

     jupyter-notebook notebooks/viewer.ipynb

-Any other files in the notebooks folder will be ignored by git, so you can create your own notebooks based on :git_url:`viewer.ipynb <notebooks/viewer.ipynb>` in that folder.
-This notebook requires that ``notebooks`` was specified as a feature during installation.